cryptodescriptor/Bitsend/README.md

 # Segwit Compatible Multi-Address Transaction Maker/Sender/Parser (Python 2.7.x)

-This library intends to make it easy to make it easy to create a Segwit/Legacy transaction automatically using a simple config that consists of your address, private key, and recipient addresses.
+This library intends to make it easy to create a Segwit/Legacy transaction automatically, using a simple config that consists of your address, private key, and recipient addresses.
 I started this project to gain more of an insight about how Bitcoin works under the hood.

 The library uses [Smartbit API](https://www.smartbit.com.au) to collect input data and to push transactions.